Larry Ellison: Since 2010

 After approval from regulators in the United States and the European Union, Oracle acquired its competitor Sun Microsystems on January 21, 2010.
 The Sun acquisition also gave Oracle control of the popular MySQL open source database, which Sun had acquired in 2008.
-On August 9, 2010, Ellison denounced Hewlett-Packard's board for firing CEO Mark Hurd, writing: "The HP board just made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago."
+In August 2010, Ellison denounced Hewlett-Packard's board for firing CEO Mark Hurd, writing: "The HP board just made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago."
 Ellison and Hurd were close personal friends.
-On September 6, Oracle hired Hurd as co-president alongside Safra Catz.
-Ellison remained in his current role at Oracle.
+In September, Oracle hired Hurd as co-president alongside Safra Catz.
+Ellison remained in his CEO role.

 Ellison was an early investor in Theranos.
 He is played by Hart Bochner in the 2022 miniseries The Dropout, about Theranos and its founder Elizabeth Holmes.

 In March 2010, the Forbes list of billionaires ranked Ellison as the sixth-richest person in the world and as the third-richest American, with an estimated net worth of over $28 billion.
-On July 27, 2010, The Wall Street Journal reported that Ellison was the highest-paid executive in the last decade, collecting a total compensation of US$1.84 billion.
+In July 2010, The Wall Street Journal reported that Ellison was the highest-paid executive in the last decade, collecting a total compensation of US$1.84 billion.
 In September 2011, Ellison was listed on the Forbes list of billionaires as the fifth richest man in the world and was still the third richest American, with a net worth of about $36.5 billion.
-In September 2012, Ellison was again listed on the Forbes list of billionaires as the third richest American citizen, behind Bill Gates and Warren Buffett, with a net worth of $44 billion.
-In October 2012, he was listed just behind David Hamilton Koch as the eighth-richest person in the world, according to the Bloomberg Billionaires Index.
+In September 2012, Ellison was again listed on the Forbes list of billionaires as the third richest American citizen with a net worth of $44 billion.
+In October 2012, he was listed as the eighth-richest person in the world, according to the Bloomberg Billionaires Index.

 Ellison owns stakes in Salesforce.com, NetSuite, Quark Biotechnology Inc. and Astex Pharmaceuticals.
 In June 2012, Ellison agreed to buy 98 percent of the Hawaiian island of Lānaʻi from David H. Murdock's company, Castle & Cooke.
 The price was reported to be between $500 million and $600 million.
 In 2013, according to The Wall Street Journal, Ellison earned $94.6 million.
 On September 18, 2014, Ellison appointed Mark Hurd to CEO of Oracle from his former position as president; Safra Catz was also made CEO, moving from her former role as CFO.
 Ellison assumed the positions of chief technology officer and executive chairman.